 Known for openings that are authentic short films, Masashi Ishihama went from credit sequences to directing full series.
-His style blends aggressive graphic design, contrasting lighting, and a visual narrative that prioritizes emotion over realism.
-Works like Shinsekai Yori and Horimiya showcase his ability to tell stories with a very defined aesthetic identity, far removed from the commercial canons of mainstream anime.
+His style blends aggressive graphic design, contrasted lighting, and a visual narrative that prioritizes emotion over realism.
+Works like Shinsekai Yori and Horimiya showcase his ability to tell stories with a highly defined aesthetic identity, far removed from the commercial canons of mainstream anime.

 Ishihama's visual DNA: graphic design and emotion in every frame 🎨

 Ishihama doesn't just direct; he builds every scene like a frame from an expanded storyboard.
-His favorite technique is the use of fixed shots with detailed backgrounds and precise camera movements that direct the viewer's attention towards facial expressions.
-Lighting plays a key role: stark contrasts between cold and warm lights that reflect the emotional state of the characters.
-In Persona 5: The Animation, this approach clashed with player expectations, but demonstrated his stylistic coherence.
+His favorite technique is the use of fixed shots with detailed backgrounds and precise camera movements that guide the viewer's attention toward facial expressions.
+Lighting plays a key role: sharp contrasts between cool and warm lights that reflect the characters' emotional state.
+In Persona 5: The Animation, this approach clashed with player expectations, but it demonstrated his stylistic consistency.
 He doesn't seek to imitate the game, but to reinterpret it with his visual language.

 When your opening is better than the series (and the series is yours) 🎬